SIGN IN >

 Disney Planet Challenge (http://disney.go.com/planetchallenge)

+Disney Planet Challenge (DPC) was a project-based environmental competition for students in grades 4-6.
+The program inspired students to be good stewards of the environment and empowered them to make a difference in their school, at home and in the local communities.
+Among Disney's most significant inspirational initiatives, the program was available in a number of regional markets as Disney's Environmentality ChallengeTM and grew to become nation-wide as Disney Planet Challenge.
 DPC was developed in collaboration with the K-12 Alliance and the California Department of Education to provide an educationally-sound curriculum complete with a series of learning plans that foster excellence in education.
-The K-12 Alliance developed customized lesson plans for each state that address state standards and the goals of DPC.
-The K-12 Alliance, in conjunction with the National Teachers Association (NSTA) has designed the scoring rubric and judging process.
+The K-12 Alliance developed customized lesson plans for each state that addressed state standards and the goals of DPC.
+The K-12 Alliance, in conjunction with the National Teachers Association (NSTA), designed the scoring rubric and judging process.

 Education and the Environment Initiative (EEI) http://www.calepa.ca.gov/education/eei